Most Active Speaker

 With the rise of AI and automation, how do we as humans find our value in the workplace?
 How do we work with these new technologises?
 How do we build resilience to changes?
 What soft skills are needed for us to thrive in this new world?

 People have often felt apprehensive about change, especially big changes to the way we work.
 It happened in the industrial revolution and now it's happening with the rise of artificial intelligence.
-Five years ago these things existed, but now they are accessible to almost everyone.
+Five years ago these things existed, but now they are accessible to almost everyone, and in a lot of cases they are doing our jobs for us.

 In this session I'll cover: